priyanshipatel1616/Gmail_UI_Clone/README.md

 # Gmail_UI_Clone
-I have created a Gmail UI clone using HTML and CSS.
+Gmail UI clone using HTML and CSS.